 Should I tell my insurer that I have Crohn’s disease?

-As with all pre-existing conditions, you’ll need to tell your insurer you have Crohn’s disease when you get your quote – even if it isn’t a severe case – otherwise your policy is likely to be invalid.
+As with all pre-existing conditions, you’ll need to tell your insurer you have Crohn’s disease when you get your quote.
+Let them know even if it isn’t a severe case, otherwise your policy is likely to be invalid.

-You’ll be asked about your medial history when you take out your policy.
+You’ll be asked about your medical history when you take out your policy.
 This is where you should let the insurer know you have Crohn’s.

-Questions may include how many operations you’ve had and when, what medication you are on and when you last experienced any symptoms, and whether you’ve recently been admitted to hospital.
+Questions may include how many operations you’ve had and when, what medication you are on, when you last experienced any symptoms, and whether you’ve recently been admitted to hospital.
 They may also ask you whether you are waiting for the results of any tests or investigations.